mitchellnel/resolution/server/README.md

 If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
 If the body of the request lacks any of the fields defined above, an error **will** be thrown.

+A sample Goal for the newly created Resolution will be created when this endpoint is called.

 ### `/api/read-resolution?user_id=<user_id>`

 Reads all of the resolutions that belong to a user -- these are located in the database under the path `resolutions/user_id`